There are no specific tax rules for groups of companies in Tunisia.

 - realise an annual consolidated turnover (excluding taxes) for the year preceding the one concerned by the CbC report equal to or exceeding TND 1,636,800,000, and

-Moreover, this obligation is compulsory for Tunisian tax resident companies that are owned or controlled directly/indirectly by a company tax resident in a state not included in the list of countries and territories having promulgated laws with regards to the CbC reporting obligation and that concluded an agreement for the automatic exchange of CbC reports with Tunisia and that comply with such an obligation.
-In fact, Tunisian tax resident companies will have the obligation to file a CbC report in case:
+- are directly or indirectly owned or controlled by a company tax resident in a state that is not included in the list of countries and territories that concluded an agreement for the automatic exchange of CbC reports with Tunisia

-- it is designated by the group to perform such an obligation and inform the tax administration accordingly, or
+- are designated by the group to perform such an obligation and inform the tax administration accordingly, or

 The CbC report filing obligation will be applicable starting from the fiscal year 2020.
-Such CbC report, when required (by Tunisian tax resident companies that meet the above-mentioned conditions), shall be filed no later than 12 months after the closing date of the fiscal year covered by the filing.
+Such CbC report, when required, shall be filed no later than 12 months after the closing date of the fiscal year covered by the filing.

 Modality and documentation

-CbC reports will be exchanged with countries and territories that have concluded an agreement with Tunisia, under reciprocity condition.
+CbC reports will be exchanged with countries and territories that have concluded an agreement with Tunisia, under reciprocity conditions.

 Projects may be financed by shareholders’ equity, shareholders’ loans, or external debts.